-Insurers' new business: "active shooter" policies for U.S. schools
+Insurers' new business: 'active shooter' policies for U.S. schools

 The privately-owned McGowan Companies, fielded 10 times the number of queries in February about shooting coverage and inked three times more policies than a year before, according to Marshall.

-Some coverage has been around since 2011, but more insurers, including Beazley, XL Catlin, Hiscox Ltd have launched such policies since 2016, as mass shootings showed no sign of abating.
+Some coverage has been around since 2011, but more insurers, including Beazley, XL Catlin, Hiscox Ltd (HSX.L) have launched such policies since 2016, as mass shootings showed no sign of abating.

-For example, insurance broker Jardine Lloyd Thompson Group recently began selling coverage to help terror and mass shooting victims, including at schools, and a Munich Re unit in June began offering schools $100,000 in additional coverage for reimbursement of violent event expenses.
+For example, insurance broker Jardine Lloyd Thompson Group (JLT.L) recently began selling coverage to help terror and mass shooting victims, including at schools, and a Munich Re (MUVGn.DE) unit in June began offering schools $100,000 in additional coverage for reimbursement of violent event expenses.

 Premiums can range anywhere from $1,400 per year for $1 million in coverage for a small private school to $50,000-$100,000 for a $5 million to $10 million policy for a large public school district, industry executives said.